genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## External runtime dependencies

 The platform operates without any external dependencies and is well suited to network environments with no public ingress or egress traffic.
-The genesis platform supports extraction of system level variables to populate solution specific settings.
-The system level variables can be derived from enterprise configuration management system and the platform supports encrypted settings.
+The platform supports extraction of system-level variables to populate solution-specific settings.
+The system-level variables can be derived from the enterprise configuration management system and the platform supports encrypted settings.

 ## Encryption of data in transit and REST